cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesityfile.md

 # Restore-CohesityFile

 ## SYNOPSIS
-Restores the specified files or folders.
+Restores the specified files or folders from a previous backup.

 ## SYNTAX